 “Why they let our men quietly entrench themselves, when it lay within their power to put them to a great deal of inconvenience, seemed strange at the time,” Bicknell mused.

 But not for long.
 The Confederates watching the Yankees watching them had orders not to pick a fight.
 Robert E. Lee had already started the Army of Northern Virginia on its epic march across the Blue Ridge to the Shenandoah Valley.
-To deceive Hooker and the Army of the Potomac, Lee left strong — and highly visible — contingents along the Rappahannock “to hold our corps there in order to prevent its interference with any rebel plans or movements,” Bicknell later realized.
+To deceive Hooker and the Army of the Potomac, Lee left strong — and highly visible — contingents along the Rappahannock “to hold our corps there in order to prevent its interference with any rebel plans or movements,” Bicknell wrote.

 The 5th Maine boys found life “all quiet on the Rappahannock” on Tuesday and Wednesday, he recalled.
-Then tension suddenly swept the Union fortifications on Thursday; “orders were received to march at short notice,” Bicknell said.
+Then tension suddenly swept the Union fortifications on Thursday; “orders were received to march at short notice,” Bicknell noted.

 By now, and many miles to the north and west, probing Union cavalry patrols had detected Lee’s large-scale movement.
 The Confederates had come out of their entrenchments to carry the fight to Hooker, but where did Lee intend to strike?